Philodendron Micans Plant Care Essentials

 If you notice spider mites on your plants, you must remove them immediately.
 They can rapidly multiply and cover entire plants.

 To remove a small number of spider mites, wipe the leaves with a soapy rag.
-If your plant has a large infestation of spider mites you can spray the plant with neem oil or insecticidal soap.
+If your plant has a large infestation of spider mites, you can spray it with neem oil or insecticidal soap.

-Since spider mites typically come in on new plants, make sure to inspect any plant you bring into your home.
+Since spider mites typically come in on new plants, inspect any plant you bring into your home.

 Now that you know how to care for philodendron micans, it’s time to find one of these beautiful plants to add to your home.

-For more, see our in-depth guide to the best types of philodendron to grow as houseplants.
+For more, see our in-depth guide to the best types of philodendrons to grow as houseplants.

 Briana holds a B.S. in Plant Sciences from Penn State University.
 She manages a small market garden where she grows vegetables and herbs.
 She also enjoys growing flowers and houseplants at home.